KuenstlicheIntelligenz/KuenstlicheIntelligenz.github.io/_posts/2020-01-13-Fast-and-Generalized-Adaption-for-Few-Shot-Learning.md

 Use mean-vectors of labled exmaples to parmetrize the cosine classifier?!
 No retraining of the classifier to avoid overfitting.

+The paper differentiates between the feature extractor and the classifier.
+The classifier is usually the last layer of the Neural Network and a fully connected layer.
+Each class gets a set of weights which combine the extracted features to build the class probability.
+This is expressed through the dot product: s_k = z^Tw_k^*, where s_k is the raw classification score and k elem [1,K^*] the categories to classify. w_k is the weight vector for class k. * Means everything combined.
+To get the probability of class k, we have to use the *softmax* operator.
+If we add a new class, we add a new weight vector.
+This vector will predicted and differently learned then the base categories, because we have to learn it faster.
+The problem is, that the raw classification scores can differ in their magnitude between the base classes and the newly learned class.
+Therefore its not that easy to combine the classification for new and base classes.
+To deal with that problem, the paper introduces the cosine similarity operator, which computes the raw classification score instead of the dot product.

+!Though: This is just scaling the weights and fitting them to the mean

 # Cosine similarity coefficient

+So every
+feature has one weight per class.
+A new class means that every feature gets a new weight.